balloob/home-assistant-deno/README.md

    deno --allow-read --allow-net my-script.ts
    ```

-   This will print all entity IDs and their current state to your console whenever a state changes.
+   This will print all entity IDs and their current state.

    _This script needs read access to be able to read the authentication file._